 Is CORE Hydration alkaline water?
 Are you ready to find out the answer and a whole lot more about this water brand?
 My CORE Hydration water review answers all of your questions.

 Good evening fellow water enthusiast, I’m your host here at AWMS, Pete.
 It’s been a busy couple of months here at AWMS.
 I’ve added a ton of helpful alkaline water brand reviews just for you.

 AWMS now features all alkaline water products including ionizers, pitchers, countertop systems, and bottled water brands.

-In this article, I share with you my complete CORE Hydration water review, a pH test video, the cheapest place to buy it, the complete list of CORE Hydration water ingredients, the most current CORE water reviews, and of course, my thoughts.
+In this article, I share with you my complete CORE Hydration water review, a pH test video, the cheapest place to buy it, the complete list of CORE Hydration water ingredients, and of course, my thoughts.

 Since you most likely want to know the pH of CORE, let’s start with the pH test.

 CORE claims to have a “perfect” pH of 7.4.
 Let’s see if CORE delivers on its pH promise in the video below: